'Excess retirements' might drive a national labor shortage, but it’s a different story in Pittsburgh

 “Having two years off … some of them will say, ‘I was fine … every time we made a shift [to new technology] while I was working in the office [and could get help].
 But now, trying to do that from home … is more than I'm able to do,'" Lenhart said.

-Her clients want to work, though, because they need the pay after dropping out of the workforce temporarily to avoid contracting the coronavirus, Lenhart said.
+Her clients want to work because they need the pay after dropping out of the workforce temporarily to avoid contracting the coronavirus, Lenhart said.

 Not enough younger workers